getcarina/getcarina.com/_getting-started/2016-10-31-create-swarm-cluster-with-cli.md

     Swarm 1.11.2 on LXC      swarm       lxc
     ```

-1. Create a Docker Swarm cluster by running the `carina create` command.
+1. Create a Docker Swarm cluster by running the `carina create` command
+    specifying a template name from the previous step, and a name for the cluster.

     ```bash
     $ carina create --wait --template "Swarm 1.11.2 on LXC" mycluster